-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 330,000 (2019: EUR 350,000).
-The materiality is determined with reference to the relevant benchmark being estimated revenue based on 3 years average (1.0%; 2019: 1.0% with reference to 2019 revenue).
-We applied averaging in 2020 due to the expected lower revenue as an impact of Covid-19.
-Materiality as a percentage of actual 2020 revenue would have been 1.1%.
-We consider revenue as the most appropriate benchmark because the

-Company is in a growth stage and the main stakeholders at this state of the life cycle are primarily focused on the growth in revenue.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 380.000 (2020: EUR 330.000).
+The materiality is determined with reference to revenue (1%).
+We consider revenue as the most appropriate benchmark because the Company is in a growth stage and the main stakeholders at this state of the life cycle are primarily focused on the growth in revenue.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Board of Directors that misstatements in excess of EUR 16,500 which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Board of Directors that misstatements identified during our audit in excess of EUR 19.000 would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.